CONNECT WITH ME ON INSTAGRAM

 Varadero 60

-Local Food Tip: The lobster is a bargain in Cuba and usually runs $10-15 USD.
+Local Food Tip: The lobster is a bargain in Cuba.
+And it usually sells for around $10-15 USD.

 La Barbacoa